HEALTH CHALLENGES: RESEARCH SKILLS FOR THE 21ST CENTURY - 2018/9

-Data analysis and interpretation exercises (30%) – week 8 Five exercises representing a variety of data types will be attempted including: statistical / other test selection, analysis of data by R, interpretation and presentation of key findings.
+Data analysis and interpretation exercises (30%) – around week 12 Five exercises representing a variety of data types will be attempted including: statistical / other test selection, analysis of data by R, interpretation and presentation of key findings.

-Group critique and experimental design (30% group work, 10% individual summary) – week 11 15 min oral critique of a medical research publication by teams of 4 members.
+Group critique and experimental design (30% group work, 10% individual summary) – around week 10 15 min oral critique of a medical research publication by teams of 3-4 members.
 There should be a focus on the experimental design and any flaws or omissions, with modifications and improvements to be recommended.
 To include questions from “reviewers” (5 min).
 Each group member will also produce an individual 700 word executive summary containing key background information and their own justification for prioritisation of experimental improvements.

 Formative assessment and Feedback

 Ethical approval tutorials will involve small group discussions to aid students in formulating their application.
 2017/18